You see this notification on the Trend Micro Home Network Security app:

-You received this notification because a device vulnerable to a SSL-Poodle attack is detected in your network.
+A device vulnerable to an SSL-Poodle attack is detected in your home network.

 What are the possible risks?

 This vulnerability allows man-in-the-middle attackers to break network encryption and to intercept, relay, and possibly alter communications between users and devices.